-- About the Manchus, who conquered Ming China and established the last of the imperial dynasties; their Qing dynasty would become the foundation on which modern China was built.
+- How the Qing dynasty became the foundation on which modern China was built.

-- How to evaluate the second, and most successful, imposition of foreign rule.
+- How to evaluate the imposition of foreign rule.